 3: Establish a chlorine level by running your filter for 48 hours with the dial set to #5 on the Frog System dial.

-4: After 48 hours, use a test strip to check your water or bring it to your favorite pool supply store.
+4: After 48 hours, use a test strip to check your water, or bring it to your favorite pool supply store.
 Most will test it for free.
 If you bring water: please keep it in a sealed container and out of the direct sun, or it will alter the test results.

 5: The chlorine level you need to be at is .05 on the strip, if that number is too high or low adjust the dial on your system, up (to raise) or down (to lower) the chlorine level.

-7: Once you have found the best number on the dial, mark it so when you change out the chlorine pack or restart the system in the spring, you will always know right where it should be set to.
+7: Once you have found the best number on the dial, mark it so that when you change out the chlorine pack or restart the system in the spring, you will always know right where it should be set to.

 Chlorine levels with this system should be kept at .05 ppm (parts per million).
 You can test the chlorine levels using test strips or by bringing a sample of your water to your local pool store.
 Using a system or method (such as tablet floater, liquid, etc.) that does not have minerals, your pool would have to be at 1-3 ppm for proper water sanitation.